RoryDuncan/learn-python-roadmap/README.md

-# learn-python-roadmap
+# Learn Python, a roadmap
-A roadmap for learning python for general usage, and Data Science.
+A roadmap for learning python for general usage and Data Science.
+Not inteded for programming beginners.

 Estimating an initial 10 hours of study per week.
 The numbers following every ordered list item is it's expected time.